 On the other hand, the defendant submitted two expert medical reports which went unchecked by Mr Crane and which the Judge accepted having no alternative reports to consider.
 If Mr Crane was represented by a good personal injury lawyer – he would have had the benefit of tendering his own expert medical reports which would no doubt have been more favourable.

-Because the only aspect of Mr Crane’s claim for damages which was able to be proven with evidence was the assessment of general damages (also known as ‘pain and suffering’) of a meagre $2,360.
-All other aspects of Mr Crane’s claim were not established on the balance of probabilities.
+The only aspect of Mr Crane’s claim for damages which was able to be proven with evidence was the assessment of general damages (also known as ‘pain and suffering’) of a meagre $2,360.
+All other aspects of Mr Crane’s claim were not established on the balance of probabilities so the Judge decided that Allianz must pay $2,360 to Mr Crane in total.

 Overall, Mr Crane’s efforts from self-representing resulted in a net negative -$34,592.95 judgement.